 Type 2 Diabetes Symptoms

-(Please note that the following symptoms may not be an indication of type 2 diabetes for all individuals.
-Please consult a healthcare professional for further information.)
+Note: The following symptoms may not be an indication of hypoglycemia for all individuals.
+Please consult a healthcare professional for further information.

 These are some of the more common symptoms of type 2 diabetes:

-Wounds could take longer to heal: High blood sugars can delay wound healing
+- Wounds could take longer to heal: High blood sugars can delay healing

 Causes of Type 2 Diabetes

 Where type 1 diabetes is a condition caused by the body’s immune system attacking insulin producing cells in the pancreas (an autoimmune disease), type 2 diabetes can be brought on by a number of factors.
 It’s also noteworthy that type 2 diabetes has a strong genetic component to it and certain people are more likely to develop it than others.